Mr-DaRkAgeNt/TataCapital_Agentic_AI/Readme.md

 ---

 ## 📖 Executive Summary
-**Momentum** is a next-generation banking solution that replaces rigid, rule-based chatbots with an **Agentic AI Architecture**.
-Instead of simple scripted responses, Momentum employs a team of specialized autonomous agents—**Sales, Verification, and Underwriting**—that collaborate to handle the entire loan lifecycle.
+**Tata Capital Agentic AI** is a next-generation banking solution that replaces rigid, rule-based chatbots with an **Agentic AI Architecture**.
+Instead of simple scripted responses, Tata Capital Agentic AI employs a team of specialized autonomous agents—**Sales, Verification, and Underwriting**—that collaborate to handle the entire loan lifecycle.

-From real-time identity verification (PAN Check) to instant credit decisioning and dynamic legal document generation (Sanction Letter), Momentum automates the "Decisioning" and "Documentation" layers of banking, offering a frictionless experience for digital-native customers.
+From real-time identity verification (PAN Check) to instant credit decisioning and dynamic legal document generation (Sanction Letter), Tata Capital Agentic AI automates the "Decisioning" and "Documentation" layers of banking, offering a frictionless experience for digital-native customers.

 ## 🌟 Key Features
 * **🤖 Multi-Agent Orchestration:** A modular system where specialized agents handle specific tasks (Parsing, Risk, Legal) independently.